Visiting Kuala Lumpur in Malaysia? Look no further!

 Heli Lounge at sunset

 We finished the day with a reservation at the Heli Lounge.
-The Heli Lounge boasts some of the best 360 views of the city which really excel themselves as the sunsets.
+The Heli Lounge boasts some of the best 360 views of Kuala Lumpur city which really excel themselves as the sunsets.
 We had decided to book a table as we wanted to sit down and enjoy the views and get some dinner as we watched the sunset.
 Good idea yes?
 No. if you are considering doing this then do not bother.
 To reserve a table there is a minimum spend of equivalent to £20gbp each.
-To go on to the helipad, watch the sunset, grab a chair and encroach on someone else’s space that has paid for that table, it’s a minimum spend of just £10 gbp each.
+To go on to the helipad, watch the sunset, grab a chair and encroach on someone else’s space that has paid for that table, it’s a minimum spend of just £10 GBP each.
 So, half the price.
 Now before I rant, I would like to point out that we don’t blame anyone for encroaching on anyone’s space.
 Everyone wants a good view, they probably had no idea we had to pay more to get a table right on the edge of the pad, we get it.
 But it is up to the staff to enforce some rules if they are going to charge more to people wanting tables.
 Like the fact that other people can’t come and sit next to and use their tables whilst blocking their view.
 Yes, it got a little frustrating.
-The moral of the story, do no bother paying more and reserving a table.
+The moral of the story, do not bother paying more and reserving a table.
 You have less space than if you just sat in the middle on a random table and more than likely your view will be blocked every 5 minutes anyway.
-It's not worth the extra money.
+It’s not worth the extra money.
 The service is also not amazing and despite us booking dinner we were not bought a menu in 2.5 hours, so we left and ate elsewhere.

 Now, on to the good points!
 That view!!!!!
 Absolutely incredible!
 Watching the sunset behind the KL tower, as the sky changed colours every few minutes was just amazing!
 All of the frustration, table hogging, view-blocking and lack of dinner was made worth it 100% when we watched the sun go down.